brendanwelzien/reading-notes201/class-01.md

 * if you want to add a comment to code it is <!-- comment here -->
 * ID attributes is allows for style and no two elements can have the same attribute
 * class attribute is used to identify several elements
+    * this distinguishes importance between elements
 * block elements start a new line including h1, p, ul, li
 * inline elements for keep words organized? a, b, em, img
-* grouping text and elements in a block is div.
+* grouping text and elements in a block is the div command

 ```bash
 <div id="header">